Frequently Asked Questions

 What are the requirements for the central administration?

-The management console should be installed on a Windows Server 2012 or Server 2016.
-It requires a Microsoft SQL database instance as configuration and key repository.
+The management console should be installed on a Windows Server 2012, Server 2016 or Server 2019.
+It requires a Microsoft SQL database instance (any currently supported version) as configuration and key repository.
 SQL Express is supported for customers not running MS-SQL servers or clusters.

 All sensitive information stored in the SQL database is encrypted.